-- The results so far indicate that the prevalence in wild reindeer in Nordfjella mountain area, where the disease was first detected, is low.
-This leads to increased conviction and hope to be able to control the infection by eradicating the reindeer in Nordfjella and thereby preserve healthy Norwegian cervid populations in the future, says Jørn Våge, CWD-coordinator at the Norwegian Veterinary Institute.
+"The results so far indicate that the prevalence in wild reindeer in the Nordfjella mountain area, where the disease was first detected, is low.
+This leads to increased conviction and hope that we will be able to control the infection by eradicating the reindeer in Nordfjella and thereby preserving healthy Norwegian cervid populations in the future," says Jørn Våge, CWD co-ordinator at the Norwegian Veterinary Institute (NVI).

-- It is important to have a highly professional preparedness to handle animal diseases.
-The Norwegian Veterinary Institute has proven that they have high professional competence in their work with CWD.
-I am also impressed how the institute has manage to examine the great number of samples during the last couple of years, says Jon Georg Dale, minister of agriculture and food.
+"It is important to have a highly professional preparedness to handle animal diseases.
+The NVI has proven that they have high professional competence in their work with CWD.
+I am also impressed how the Institute has managed to examine a great number of samples during the last couple of years," says Jon Georg Dale, Minister of Agriculture and Food.